 STATISTICAL ANALYSIS

+The data collected were entered in Microsoft Excel Sheet and then was exported to IBM SPSS.
+The normality of the data was checked using…………….
 Data collected during the experiment were statistically analysed using the general linear model procedure of software package [23].
-When the differences between treatment means were significant, they were separated by Duncan Multiple Range Test.
+The difference was considered when p<0.05.

+RESULTS

 CHEMICAL ANALYSIS